 From 2016, trials were conducted in 3,200 flats in Yuhua.

 The trials included remote supervision of the elderly for their safety, as well as the monitoring of energy use via smartphone apps.

 In designing Canberra Northshore Residences, HDB used lessons gleaned from the trials.

 For instance, it learnt that homes must be equipped with smart infrastructure.
 Otherwise, the need to buy additional hardware – such as smart power plugs and smart gateways – could hamper the adoption of smart technologies.

-In its ongoing effort to build an “urban kampung”, HDB will use human-traffic data collected by motion sensors placed along common corridors in Punggol Northshore Residences to strategically build community networking spaces and amenities where footfall is high.
+In its ongoing effort to build an “urban kampung”, HDB will use human-traffic data collected by motion sensors placed along common corridors in Canberra Northshore Residences to strategically build community networking spaces and amenities where footfall is high.

 The data set will be merged with social behavioural survey data to help with better town planning.

 Separately, the HDB is also working with telco StarHub and tech firms Sentient.io and IBM to develop an open data sharing platform.